 According to case series data, injection of periureteral bulking agents is associated with low morbidity rates.
-Temporary postoperative ureteral obstruction may occur in less than 0.7% of patients following injection of bulking agents; this can be treated with ureteral stenting until the problem resolves.^{7,} In comparison, on average, a 2% (range, 0%-9%) ureteral obstruction and reoperation rate has been reported following ureteral reimplantation.^{8,} A large series published by Puri et al (2012) retrospectively reported on 1551 children injected with Dx/HA for high-grade VUR.^{9,} The only reported procedure-related complication was hematuria lasting up to 12 hours in 3 patients.
+Temporary postoperative ureteral obstruction may occur in less than 0.7% of patients following injection of bulking agents; this can be treated with ureteral stenting until the problem resolves.^{12,} In comparison, on average, a 2% (range, 0% to 9%) ureteral obstruction and reoperation rate has been reported following ureteral reimplantation.^{13,} In 2019, Friedmacher and Puri estimated the incidence of ureteral obstruction following endoscopic injections of various substances (i.e., Dx/HA, polyacrylate polyalcohol, poldimethylsiloxane, calcium hydroxyapatite, polytetrafluoroethylene, or collagen) in 25 publications.
+14, Results revealed ureteral obstruction to be a rare complication after endoscopic correction of VUR, generally occurring in less than 1% of treated cases independent of the injected substance, volume, and technique.

+A large series published by Puri et al (2012) retrospectively reported on 1551 children injected with Dx/HA for high-grade VUR.
+15, The only reported procedure-related complication was hematuria lasting up to 12 hours in 3 patients.
 There was no evidence of delayed vesicoureteral junction obstruction.
 Febrile UTIs occurred in 69 (5%) patients during follow-up; median follow-up was 5.6 years.
-Dwyer et al (2013) compared the rate of febrile UTIs in 2 cohorts of patients with VUR.^{10,} The incidence of febrile UTI did not differ significantly between patients who had ureter reimplantation (8% [16/210 cases]) and those who had endoscopic injections of Dx/HA (4% [4/106 patients]) (p=0.24).
+Dwyer et al (2013) compared the rate of febrile UTIs in 2 cohorts of patients with VUR.
+16, The incidence of febrile UTI did not differ significantly between patients who had ureter reimplantation (8% [16/210 cases]) and those who had endoscopic injections of Dx/HA (4% [4/106 patients]) (p=.24).
+Lightfoot et al (2019) evaluated long-term outcomes after Dx/HA injection for primary VUR in 99 patients (median follow-up: 8.4 years).
+Results revealed that a secondary surgery was performed in 13 (13.1%) patients, which was most commonly a repeat Dx/HA injection.
+Only 3 (3%) patients required open or laparoscopic surgery after Dx/HA injection.
+Additionally, of the 83 (84.7%) patients reporting ≥1 febrile UTIs preoperatively, only 9 (10.8%) reported postoperative occurrence of febrile UTIs.